necula01/jax/jax/experimental/mini_jax/README.md

     primitives).
   * no support for `static_argnums` (for JIT) and `argnums` (for GRAD), although this can be obtained with partial application functions.
-  * there is no caching of transformations or compilations.
+  * there is no caching of transformations.
   * there is no constant folding, beyond the part that is done by Python, outside the tracer's control.
   * perhaps other missing features?